 It is important as a healthcare consumer to understand the history of the U.S. healthcare delivery system, how it operates today, who participates in the system, what legal and ethical issues arise as a result of the system, and what problems continue to plague the healthcare system.
 We are all consumers of health care.
-Yet, in many instances, we are ignorant of what we are actually purchasing.
-If we were going to spend \$1,000 on an appliance or a flat screen television, many of us would research the product to determine if what we are (\bullet)

-purchasing is the best product for us.
+Yet, in many instances, we are ignorant of what we are purchasing.
+If we were going to spend \$1,000 on an appliance or a flat-screen television, many of us would research the product to determine if what we are purchasing is the best product for us.
 This same concept should be applied to purchasing healthcare services.

 Increasing healthcare consumer awareness will protect you in both the personal and professional aspects of your life.
 You may decide to pursue a career in health care either as a provider or as an administrator.
-You may also decide to manage a business where you will have the responsibility of providing health care to your employees.
+Or you may decide to manage a business where you will have the responsibility of providing healthcare insurance to your employees.
 And lastly, from a personal standpoint, you should have the knowledge from a consumer point of view so you can make informed decisions about what matters most-your health.
 The federal government agrees with this philosophy.
+The Affordable Care Act's health insurance marketplaces provide cost and service data so consumers can determine the best healthcare insurance to purchase and the services they will receive for that purchase.
 Recently, the Centers for Medicare and Medicaid Services (CMS) used its claim data to publish the hospital costs of the 100 most common treatments nationwide.
 The purpose of this effort is to provide data to consumers regarding healthcare costs because the costs vary considerably across the United States.
-This effort may also encourage pricing competition of healthcare services (Godert, 2013).
+This effort may also encourage pricing competition of healthcare services.
+Health and Human Services is providing funding to states to increase their healthcare pricing transparency (Bird, 2013).